jacobwindsor/django-reviewable/README.rst

 ==========
 Reviewable
 ==========
-Reviewable provides simple reviews for any of your models and is easily customizable.
+Reviewable provides simple, customizable reviews for any of your Django models.
+The templates for each of your reviewable models can be customised with ease.

 Quick Start
 -----------